 Happy Fiscal New Year!
-The New York Mets are already more than $1 million in the hole.
-Most corporations begin their fiscal year on the first day of July; it's a chance for firms to start new.
+Most corporations begin their fiscal year on the first day of July.
+It's a chance for firms to start new.
 For the New York Mets, it is the same old problem.
-July 1 is Bobby Bonilla Day.
+On July 1 they immediately lose a million bucks.
+Why?
+Because July 1st is Bobby Bonilla Day.

 Finance people always talk about the time value of money.
 Is it better to take the money now or wait and get money installments?
 If you think you can wisely invest, it's usually smarter to take the money when you can and let compound interest do its thing.

-The Mets clearly made a mistake.
 Instead of paying Bonilla $5.9 million to go away, the team will pay Bonilla $29.8 million through 2035.
-On the surface, it looks like a $24 million blunder.
+On the surface, this looks like a $24 million blunder.
 But let's assume the Mets took that $5.9 million, invested it, and received a 10% rate of return.

-- In 2035 when this Bonilla saga finally ends, the total is $180 million.
+- In 2035 when this Bonilla saga finally ends, the potential ROI is more than $180 million.
 The Mets win even more.

 The point is, there was some financial reasoning behind waiting to pay Bonilla, especially since they had been making way more than 10% per year investing with Bernie Madoff.
 Unfortunately, as we all know, Madoff was a fraud and the math that made the Bonilla deal work quickly crumbled.